Nebraska–Kearney Lopers: Softball

 The Lopers softball team appeared in the first three Women's College World Series in 1969, 1970 and 1971.
+Before the Lopers moved to the NCAA Division II level, the Lopers won two NAIA titles in 1987 and 1990.

 Women's swim and dive

 The Women's swim and dive team is an affiliate member of the Rocky Mountain Athletic Conference (RMAC).